ramanacv/example-user-dashboard/README.md

 The boilerplate includes includes ready-to-go components and integrations with popular decentralized solutions (uPort, IPFS, ethers.js, Web3, ShapeShift, 0x), so developers can quickly launch new decentralized applications, without worrying about the details.

-WARNING: The Boilerplate is still in Beta - requires more documentation and cleanup!
+⚠️ WARNING ⚠️ The Boilerplate is still in Beta - requires additional documentation and cleanup.

 ## Overview
 Core building block include decentralized login using uPort, smart contract compilling/deployment/testing with Truffle and communication with the blockchain via Infura.